As a member of the armed forces, it’s important to be in good shape. Sure, it can be hard to drag your ass to the gym.

 Bottom Line

-While none of the above gyms offer free gym memberships for military veterans or their families, these discounts will certainly make it easier on your wallet!
+While only the YMCA offers free gym memberships for military members, and only under special circumstances, these discounts at other gyms will certainly make it easier on your wallet!

-Keep in mind that there are literally 1,000’s of other smaller gyms across the country, many of which will offer their own military discount.
+Keep in mind that there are literally thousands of other smaller gyms across the country, many of which will offer their own military discount.

 In some cases, they may even ask you without you bringing it up! (happened to me recently, actually)